 She has a background in publishing and worked for years as a production editor and copy editor for children’s book publishers, including HarperCollins and Penguin.
 She was an assistant editor at Marvel Comics and an editorial & production associate at the small-press comics publisher RAW Books.

 Now she teaches creative writing and has taught YA novel writing at Columbia University, the Your Novel Year certificate program at Arizona State University, the Djerassi Resident Artists Program, the Highlights Foundation, and the Writing Barn in Austin, Texas.
-She is currently faculty at Vermont College of Fine Arts, in the Writing for Children & Young Adults low-residency MFA program.
+She is currently core faculty at Vermont College of Fine Arts, in the Writing for Children & Young Adults low-residency MFA program.

 For upcoming workshops and classes, visit the Workshops page.